|

 either end, push everything into the empty casing,

-then seal the ends.
-Use pieces of beeswax, then heat the wax gently with the end of a hot glue gun
+paraffin), and heat the wax gently with the end of a

 and makes the capacitor look like it's right from the factory.